-Starting January 1, 2023, this phase will be implemented in different stages for targeted taxpayer groups.
-You will now need to integrate your e-invoicing solution with ZATCA’s system to send the e-invoices generated to the portal for verification and validation.
+Since January 1, 2023, this phase was implemented in different stages for targeted taxpayer groups.
+It is now required to integrate your e-invoicing solution with ZATCA’s system to send the e-invoices generated to the portal for verification and validation.

 The ‘first wave’ of Phase 2 is applicable for those businesses with revenues exceeding SAR 3 billion (USD 800 million).
 The second wave of the project includes all VAT-registered taxpayers having revenues exceeding SAR 500 million (USD 133 million) in 2021.
 These taxpayers are required to integrate their e-invoicing solution into the Fatoora portal by 1 July 2023.

 |1||4 December 2020||Businesses required to store their invoices electronically.|